-The Department of Corrections will send notice to county officials, jailers, and judicial circuits.
+The Department of Corrections will send notice to county officials and judicial circuits.
 These are generally issued in the month of December and/or January.

-Interested parties may visit the Justice and Public Safety Cabinet Grants Management Website for the program guidelines, directions on how to apply, timeframes for submission, and to log into the online portal for the Community Corrections Grant application through the Intelligrants link.
-Inquiries about the program guidelines and Intelligrants may be submitted to the Kentucky Justice and Public Safety Cabinet's Grants Management Division or the Department of Corrections' State Corrections Commission staff.
+Interested parties may visit the Justice and Public Safety Cabinet Grants Management Website for the directions on how to apply, timeframes for submission, program guidelines, and to log into the online portal for the Community Corrections Grant application through the Intelligrants link.
+Inquiries about Intelligrants may be submitted to the Kentucky Justice and Public Safety Cabinet's Grants Management Division and inquiries about the program guidelines should be directed to Department of Corrections' State Corrections Commission staff.